theforeman/foreman_bootdisk/README.md

 * syslinux is required
 * mkisofs and isohybrid are required

-gPXE images are unsupported due to lack of initrd support, but the name will crop up as Foreman's script support is still named after the project.
+gPXE images are unsupported due to lack of initrd support.

 # Usage

 ## Configuration

-Some configuration is set under More>Settings>Bootdisk in the Foreman UI.
+Some configuration is set under Administer>Settings>Bootdisk in the Foreman UI.

 * `bootdisk_ipxe_dir` points to the directory containing ipxe.lkrn
 * `bootdisk_syslinux_dir` points to the directory containing syslinux images